input-output-hk/marlowe/docs/using-marlowe.md

 > one of the options; modify it so that it is more precise, identifying the two
 > participants who can make the two choices.
 >
-> Add a third choice the the contract whereby Alice and
+> Add a third choice to the contract whereby Alice and
-> Bob can choose for the money to go one of the three participants, chosen randomly.
+> Bob can choose for the money to go to one of the three participants, chosen randomly.
-> Devise inputs that will demonstrate the correct behaviour of the contract; you may > wish to modify the `wrap` function so that it contains a (repeatable) sequence of random choices of `1`, `2` or `3`.
+> Devise inputs that will demonstrate the correct behaviour of the contract; you may wish to modify the `wrap` function so that it contains a (repeatable) sequence of random choices of `1`, `2` or `3`.

 ## There must be an easier way!

 Yes, there is!

-We look next at how we can build a tool, Meadow, that will _automate_ picking the right inputs and allow users to interact with contracts.
+We look next at how we can build a tool, Meadow, that will capitalise on the fact that we are working in a DSL to _automate_ picking the right inputs and allow users to interact with contracts.

 ### [Prev](./embedded-marlowe.md) [Up](./Tutorials.md) [Next](./meadow-overview.md)